 The gymnasium is a one-and-one-half story building with a rectangular plan and low gabled roof.
 Brick covers the east and north elevations; aluminum clads the rear (south) elevation, and painted concrete block comprises the west elevation.
 The utilitarian building has few decorative features.
 A one-story brick vestibule with a flat roof extends from the east end of the gymnasium and contains the primary entrance (Photo 10).
 A historic, flat metal canopy shelters the primary entrance, and the west wall of the vestibule features brick laid in a stacked bond.
 A secondary entrance is located at the far west end of the primary (north) elevation and contains a pair of hollow metal doors.
 Regularly punched clerestory windows line the primary (north) and rear (south) elevations.
 Historic three-part steel hopper windows fill the bays.
 A T-shaped concrete block and brick racquetball court extends from the west elevation (Photo 11).
 The primary entrance opens to a vestibule and restrooms.
 Doors in the west end of the vestibule enter the gymnasium space.
 An office, mechanical room, and additional restrooms span the west end of the gymnasium while the playing court occupies the remainder of the plan.
 The court retains its historic open plan, volume, and historic finishes including wood floor, concrete block walls, and exposed ceiling elements (Figure 18).
 Regularly positioned tapered web beams span the width of the court and regularly punched skylights illuminate the court from above.
-The gymnasium does not appear significantly altered and retains its character-defining volume, open plan, and historic materials.
-The gymnasium is a contributing building.
+The gymnasium does not appear significantly altered and retains its interior volume and open plan.
+Built after the period of significance, the gymnasium is a non-contributing building as its utilitarian design does not contribute to the architectural significance of the district.